w3f/polkadot-wiki/docs/maintain/maintain-archive.md

 ---
-id: maintain-archive
 title: Archived Maintain Resources
-sidebar_label: Archive
-description: Archive for the Maintain Section.
+description: Archived resources for the Maintain section, relevant for parachains and related projects.
-keywords: [Democracy, Council, Gov1, Councillor]
-slug: ../maintain-archive
 ---

 !!! danger "This section will be deprecated.
 For the latest information, please see the [Polkadot Developer Documentation](https://docs.polkadot.com/)"